MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-v0.md

 **`successCriteria`** - **Success criteria**<br>
 `string`.
 Optional.
 Use when `waitForCompletion = false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Criteria which defines when to pass the task.
-No criteria means response content does not influence the result.
-Example:- For response {"status" : "successful"}, the expression can be eq(root['status'], 'successful').
-[More Information](https://go.microsoft.com/fwlink/?linkid=842996)​.
+The criteria for a successful task.
+By default, the task returns `200 OK` status when successful.

+Example: For response `{"status" : "successful"}`, the expression can be `eq(root['status'], 'successful')`.
+Learn more about [specifying conditions](/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml)​.
 <!-- :::editable-content-end::: -->
 <br>